 Hall Seniors are students who have already lived in Imperial halls, chosen by the wardening team to carry out various roles to keep the hall going.
 Linstead Hall has 8 Hall Seniors.
 You can knock on their doors for anything and they will be more than happy to help.

 Hey everyone!
 Welcoooommme to Imperial College and to its most amazing hall of residence: Linstead!!!
-I am Madison, second year Mathematician.
+I am Madison, third year Mathematician.
 I come from sunny South of France.
 I love all kinds of sports, especially tennis; you will often see me at the Ethos Sports Centre or running around Hyde Park, so don’t hesitate and come along!
 Because of my strong fighting spirit I intend to make Linstead the most athletic and competitive hall ever, and I need all of you to join in the sport challenges we are going to organize against the other halls!!!
 Of course, if you hate sports there will be so many other activities planned by our team, so don’t worry, just enjoy.
 Also being typically French I love chatting around a glass of wine (and eating smelly French cheese).
 So if you feel lonely, want to talk, have a good time, come and knock on my door, I have a permanent supply!!
 I really look forward to meeting you all and help make this new year unforgettable for you new Linsteadians!